thzero/flutterd_logging_wrapper_loggerx/README.md

-A logger for the logging_wrapping package for Flutter.
+A logger for the flutter_library_logging_wrapper package for Flutter.

 ## Capabilities